 - Unfortunately, there has been a delay on the death claim.
 The client sent a death certificate stamped by home affairs, and not one stamped by a commissioner of oaths.

-- Claim was paid to the client on the 24th of October 2017.
+- The claim was paid to the client on the 24th of October 2017.
 Client confirmed that the money is reflecting in their account

 To get back to the question, “How long before it pays out?”
 I guess the answer is that “it all depends“.
 Let’s start off with the first issue when it comes to claiming.